developerPCR/panda-core-dev-docu-PCR/docs/firebase/livedata.md

 # Live data

-Working with live data is quite simple on this project, we are listening firebase documents.
+<h2>Working with live data is quite simple on this project, we are listening firebase documents.</h2>

 Example of using live data: